-Jon is a partner in Aitken Klee’s Toronto office.
-Jon is recognized by Chambers Global, Lexpert, Benchmark Litigation (Local Litigation Star), Intellectual Asset Management (World’s Leading Patent Litigators) and the Practical Law Company for his expertise and accomplishments in patent litigation.
+Jon is a partner at Aitken Klee recognized by Chambers Global, Lexpert, Benchmark Litigation (Local Litigation Star), Intellectual Asset Management (World’s Leading Patent Litigators) and the Practical Law Company for his expertise and accomplishments in patent litigation.
 He is named as one of Canada’s leading intellectual property lawyers in The Best Lawyers in Canada (Woodward/White) and is included in The International Who’s Who of Business Lawyers.

 Jon is a very experienced litigator, appearing regularly before all levels of Ontario and Federal Courts and in the Supreme Court of Canada.
 Jon has represented clients in complex intellectual property mandates (patents, trade-marks and copyright); he has litigated a wide variety of patents from pharmaceutical to mechanical.
 Jon has acted in corporate/commercial and shareholder’s disputes for both public and private companies and their shareholders, business disputes involving both contract and tort claims, fraud claims, share valuations, employment and construction disputes, bankruptcy and insolvency proceedings, receiverships, tax and labour related litigation, product liability claims (including defending class actions) and defamation actions.
 He has considerable experience as trial counsel, in prosecuting and defending injunctions and other pre-trial remedies, and on appeals and applications for judicial review.